 We believe that sound corporate governance is essential to the well-being of our business and our ability to generate long-term sustainable returns.
 We are committed to the highest standards of governance.

 Our Board of Directors is composed of 12 Directors, including nine independent non-executive Directors.
 There are currently two women on the Board.
-The Board is supported by four Board committees: Audit, Compensation, Related Party and Conduct Review, and Governance and Nominating.
+The Board is supported by four Board committees: Audit, Compensation, Governance and Nominating, and Related Party and Conduct Review.

-Responsibility for CSR at the Board level is assigned to the Governance and Nominating Committee, whose responsibilities include:
+Responsibility for Corporate Social Responsibility (CSR) at the Board level is assigned to the Governance and Nominating Committee, whose responsibilities include:

 Nomination and Assessment of the Board